 Mycoplasmas are the smallest free-living self-replicating prokaryotes.
 They lack a cell wall and lack the ability to synthesize one.
 They are 0.3μm in diameter and can be observed as filamentous or coccal forms.
-There are 5 major species that are tissue culture contaminants, namely M. hyorhinis, M. arginini, M. orale, M. fermentans and Acholeplasma laidlawii.
+There are 6 major species that are tissue culture contaminants, namely M. hyorhinis, M. arginini, M. orale, M. fermentans, M.hominis and Acholeplasma laidlawii.

+Mycoplasmas are the smallest free-living selfreplicating prokaryotes.
+They lack a cell wall and do not have the ability to synthesize one.
 The effects of mycoplasma infection are more insidious than those of bacteria and fungi, inducing several long term effects in cell cultures.
 These include: